Multitask Learning and Bandits via Robust Statistics: Experiments

-Diabetes is a leading cause of severe health complications such as cardiovascular disease, stroke, and chronic kidney disease \citep{ismail2021association}.
-Thus, there is significant interest in leveraging machine learning for early detection of (Type II) diabetes, in order to improve treatment outcomes \citep{zhang2020machine}.
-However, significant evidence shows that machine learning models trained on one health system can perform poorly on a different health system \citep{quinonero2008dataset, subbaswamy2020development}; this can be due to dataset shifts such as changes in patient demographics, disease prevalence, measurement timing, equipment, and treatment patterns.
-Thus, it is important to train provider-specific risk models; yet, smaller providers may benefit from additionally leveraging information across providers due to their relatively small patient cohorts.

-In this experiment, we use electronic medical record data across $N=13$ healthcare providers to learn a good diabetes risk model for a single provider.
-After basic preprocessing, we have approximately 80 patient-specific features constructed from information available before the most recent visit (e.g., past diagnoses, procedures and medications); our outcome is an indicator variable for whether the patient was diagnosed with diabetes during the most recent visit.
+\textbf{Personalized Intervention in Health Data.} Using the same medical data as in \S\ref{sec:exp_off}, we aim to learn a good diabetes intervention model for each single hospital in an online manner.
+We consider a simple binary reward that directly evaluates the accuracy of our intervention or classification of patients, i.e., the reward is 1 if the prediction is correct and 0 otherwise; thus, we have two arms, i.e., $K=2$, in our bandit model that are either to intervene or not intervene on the patient.
 We aim to learn the best linear classifier online as patient observations accrue, and evaluate different methods based on the classification accuracy over time.
-We consider a mid-sized provider with 355 unique patients observed during the sample period, as well as a data-poor provider with only 176 unique patients.
+We compare the fraction of incorrectly intervened patients over time and show the results of two of the hospitals in Figure~\ref{fig:diabetes_on}, one with 355 unique patients observed during the sample period and the other with 176 unique patients.
 We additionally fit a linear oracle, which leverages all observed data from the provider in hindsight using a leave-one-out approach, representing the best achievable performance within a linear model family.
-Figure~\ref{fig:diabetes} shows the fraction of incorrect classifications made over time for the (a) standard and (b) data-poor providers.
 Appendix \ref{app:exp-diabetes} provides additional details on the setup.

-Once again, we observe that RMBandit performs favorably compared to the other baseline algorithms, and converges to the oracle's classification accuracy much faster.
-This is especially the case in the data-poor instance, as suggested by the theory.
+We observe that \textsf{RMBandit} performs favorably compared to the other baseline algorithms, and converges to the oracle's classification accuracy much faster.
+In particularly, our algorithm is insignificantly different from the oracle after observing around 150 and 75 patients respectively, while the other algorithms are all significantly worse than the oracle within the sample period.
+Notably, the pooling algorithm has good performance on average in the very early stage, likely since our algorithm requires at least some initial data to learn heterogeneous structure across hospitals.